yiheng-wang-nv/hil-serl/docs/unitree_sdk2_direct.md

 `unitree_lerobot/eval_robot/eval_g1_gr00t.py`), so policies trained in HIL-SERL will see the same control semantics as at evaluation time.

-## Optional: legacy HTTP bridge

-The former HTTP bridge (`UnitreeG1ArmEnv` + `unitree_g1_server.py`) is still
-available for lightweight experiments or when the official stack is unavailable.
-That setup only exercises arm joints and produces mock hand commands; the direct environment described above should be preferred for any serious training or evaluation.

 ## Next steps

 * Integrate the new environment into the `examples/experiments` pipeline by